 First of all, this is statistically improbable, since men can ONLY inherit G6PDD from their mothers and women can get it from either or both parents.
 The actual statistics show that slightly more women than men have G6PDD5.

 This was proven wrong by two different research teams working independently30,59.
 Here’s how it works.

 Women who have G6PDD come in two categories.
 Either with one or both X chromosomes affected.
 If both are affected, they are considered fully deficient and have symptoms like men.
 The other group with only one affected X chromosome (sometimes referred to as partially deficient or erroneously as carriers) vary in severity from mild to severe based on something called Lyonization30.

 Lyonization is a process of selecting which X chromosome will be deactivated in a cell.
 It is a random process and happens early in an embryo’s life.
-Each cell chooses an X chromosome to deactivate and passes this choice to its progeny.
+Each cell chooses an X chromosome to deactivate and passes this choice to its progeny30.
 How many choose to deactivate the X chromosome affected by G6PDD determines how deficient the woman will be.

 So, women are affected by triggers, but how much depends on the results of Lyonization.

 Yes.
 They should avoid triggers just like men.
 Even though the resulting hemolysis is, as a rule, less than that of a fully deficient woman or a man, any hemolysis over time can lead to other health problems.
 Lower levels of hemolysis can also cause other illnesses to be more severe.
 Unfortunately, lower levels of hemolysis are difficult to detect, which contributes to the myth that women are unaffected.